bangkorkor/electoral-systems-OHA/DocumentazionePJ/ExplanationOfPractices.md

-Since python passes every argument by value in the case of a function which generates another function to be used later the risk is for some of these passed parameters to be changed after the function has been generated yet they would still influence the function (which by now is likely embedded in another object)
+Since python passes every argument by value in the case of a function which generates another function to be used later the risk is for some of these passed parameters to be changed after the function has been generated, yet they would still influence the function (which by now is likely embedded in another object)

 At the same time for some of these parameters this referential nature is intended and necessary, as